Skip to main content

 School Health Services MCPS

-All incoming 7th and 8th grade students must receive vaccination against Tetanus-diphtheria-acellular pertussis (Tdap) and Meningococcal meningitis (MCV4) prior to the start of the 2022–2023 school year.
-In addition, all students newly enrolled in MCPS in Grades 9 through 12 are required to have one Tdap and MCV4 vaccination.
-Students not in compliance with Maryland vaccination requirements will be excluded from attending school until they provide documentation of the required Tdap and MCV immunizations.
-The requirements are in place throughout the State of Maryland.
-Parents should contact their doctor to make sure their child is properly immunized and submit a copy of the documentation to the child's school health nurse as soon as possible.
+All students attending MCPS schools are required to submit immunization information at enrollment and when new immunizations are received.
+Students not in compliance with Maryland vaccination requirements will be excluded from attending school until they provide documentation of required immunizations.
+Parent/guardians should contact their health care provider to make sure their child is properly immunized and submit a copy of the documentation to the child's school health nurse as soon as possible.

 What We Do